 - Make sure your baking powder is still fresh and active before making this recipe, chemical leaveners have a limited shelf life if your baking powder is expired it will not help your scones rise.

-- Use buttermilk, buttermilk is a byproduct of the butter-making process it has a higher fat content resulting in a richer, softer crumb.
-It’s also naturally acidic and reacts with baking powder to help scones rise higher.
+- Use buttermilk, it's a byproduct of the butter-making process, is naturally acidic and reacts with baking powder to help scones rise higher resulting in softer scones that rise higher.

 - Use high-quality butter.
 These scones are all about the butter flavor, so splurge on European butter (which has a higher % of fat) or organic grass-fed butter which has a better flavor.